 - When the children finished painting, add some white glue to the top of the head and allow each child to place a craft feather on the head.
 This is just for fun but a very good motivator to finish painting.

 Things don’t always work out the way you hope.
 Many Kinders have a very hard time with shapes and lines.
 It’s not only hard to control their little fingers but most often they don’t connect the shapes with an object like a turkey.
 I get a few strange looking creatures in each class and this is almost always from a younger Kinder.
-But, how precious are they?
+But, how precious does each students Thanksgiving turkey look?